WireGuard/wintun/README.md

 After loading the driver and creating a network interface the typical way using [SetupAPI](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/setupapi), open `\\.\Global\WINTUN%d` as Local System, where `%d` is the [LUID](https://docs.microsoft.com/en-us/windows/desktop/api/ifdef/ns-ifdef-_net_luid_lh) index (`NetLuidIndex` member) of the network device.

+### Ring layout

-You may then allocate two ring structs to use for exchanging packets:
+You must allocate two ring structs, one for receiving and one for sending:

 ```C
 typedef struct _TUN_RING {